The Mission of Our Program

 First and Second Year:

 Typically, students are assigned to a faculty member’s specialty clinic during their first year and they begin observing and participating in the provision of clinical services.
-The goal is to ease students into clinical work early on under the supervision of faculty members as well as advanced students in the program.
+The goal is to ease students into clinical work early on and under the supervision of faculty members as well as advanced students in the program.

 Specialty clinics and programs directed by the clinical faculty are: